FOIADashboard/flexdashboard/flex_dashboard/README.md

 Once the data is processed, move the `.rds` file to the `data/rds` directory.
 You should see that some data is already there.
 If you are updating an agency, replace the old file with the new one.

-### CSV File
+### XLSX File

-The budget data can be optionally included for each agency as a CSV file.
+The budget data is available as `FOIA Dashboard Government Budgets.xlsx` file.
 This file is used to display statistics in the `Budget` tab of the dashboard.

-The file name should follow the same convention: `{agency}_budget_ratio.csv`.
-The origin of these files are not clear, but Jackie's lab members should be able to track and provide them.
+This data is maintained by Jackie's members in Google Sheet.
+Once the data is updated, you can save it locally as an `.xlsx` file.
+Each sheet represents a department (the sheet name should be saved as the acronym of the corresponding agency and should match the values in the `agencies_budget` vector).

-For the visualization in the `Budget` tab to display correctly, the CSV file should contain (at least) the following columns:
+For the visualization in the `Budget` tab to display correctly, the each sheet should contain (at least) the following columns:

 `Year`, `{component}_budget`, `{component}_ratio`, `{component}_backlog`

 Where `{component}` is the name of the component of the agency.
-For example, if `DHS` has components `ICE` and `CBP`, the CSV file should contain at least
+For example, if `DHS` has components `ICE` and `CBP`, the sheet should contain at least

 `Year`, `ICE_budget`, `ICE_ratio`, `ICE_backlog`, `CBP_budget`, `CBP_ratio`, `CBP_backlog`

-The RDS files and CSV files work independently, so not all agencies need to be present in both formats.
+The annual FOIA report and budget data work independently, so not all agencies need to be present in both formats.

+More detail about the Budget Google Sheet file is available in the [Box note file](https://app.box.com/s/j8a0sdr7om3n2aib7huqicazwgs34qal).

 ---